cran-task-views/Optimization/Optimization.md

     programs including (possibly non-convex) MIQCP.
 Note that CPLEX is **not free** and you have to get a license.
 Academics will receive a free license upon request. \[LP, IP, BP, QP, MILP, MIQP, IPM\]
--   Package `r pkg("Rmosek")` offers an interface to the commercial optimizer from [MOSEK](https://www.mosek.com/).
-It provides dual/primal simplex optimizers as well as a barrier optimizer.
-In addition to solving LP and QP problems, this solver can handle SOCP and quadratically constrained programming (QPQC) tasks.
+-   Package `r pkg("Rmosek")` provides an interface to the (commercial) MOSEK optimization library for large-scale LP, QP, and MIP problems, with emphasis on (nonlinear) conic, semidefinite, and convex tasks.
+The solver can handle SOCP and quadratically constrained programming (QPQC) tasks and offers to solve difficult mixed integer programs.
-    Furthermore, it offers a mixed integer optimizer to solve difficult mixed integer programs (MILP, MISOCP, etc.).
-You have to get a license, but Academic licenses are free of charge. \[LP, IP, BP, QP, MILP, MIQP, IPM\]
+    (Academic licenses are available free of charge.
+An article on Rmosek appeared in the JSS special issue on Optimization with R, see below.)
+[LP, IP, BP, QP, MILP, MIQP, IPM]
 -   [Gurobi Optimization](https://www.gurobi.com/) ships an R package with its software that allows for calling its solvers from R. Gurobi provides powerful solvers for LP, MIP, QP, MIQP, SOCP, and MISOCP models.
 See their website for more details.